Get To Progressive Field – Take The “RTA” Train

 When I’m in Cleveland though, at least traveling solo, I prefer finding a park-and-ride on Cleveland’s RTA Rapid Transit, and taking a train to the ballpark for several reasons:

 – RTA trains are inexpensive; you might be able to get a good deal on parking at the ballpark, but you will use some gas getting there, and the RTA gives day passes relatively cheap.
 Most park-and-rides do not charge anything to use their lots.
+You can get to Progressive Field very cheaply with RTA.

 – RTA trains are surprisingly comfortable, more so than any other big city public transit trains that I’ve ridden, anyway.
 The seats are large and padded, and the view isn’t bad on the way, especially approaching Tower City and downtown Cleveland.